|

 Delayed Sanction

-When a sanction period is delayed due to WTW communication procedures or CalWORKs NOA requirements, the interim period is NOT considered an overpayment.
+When a sanction period is delayed due to Welfare-to-Work (WTW) communication procedures or CalWORKs Notice of Action (NOA) requirements, the interim period is NOT considered an overpayment.
 In addition, if the WTW registrant files a timely appeals request, and the sanction period is delayed pending the State Hearing, the aid paid pending is not considered an overpayment.

 Treatment of Technical Overpayments